Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Problem Setup

-To obtain a unique solution in the discrete case, $f$ is restricted to some special subspace or set.
-With the usual assumption that $f$ is essentially bandlimited and supported on a bounded set, and the sampling in $\theta$ and $t$ dense enough \cite{doi:10.1137/9780898717792}, the discrete-index FBP is a good numerical approximation to the inverse of the Radon transform.
+The reconstruction problem is to compute the inverse Radon transform $ f(\textbf{x})=(\Radon ^{-1}g)(\textbf{x})$.
+In the discrete data case, with the usual assumption that $f$ is essentially bandlimited and supported on a bounded set, and the sampling in $\theta$ and $t$ is dense enough, the discrete-index filtered backprojection (FBP) is a good numerical approximation to the inverse of the Radon transform \cite{doi:10.1137/9780898717792}.
 We denote the FBP by $\FBP $, to emphasize that we assume that the conditions for accurate reconstruction by FBP are satisfied, and focus on the error due to scatter.

-We turn now to the important step of computing the line integral values from the X-ray detector measurements.
-The attenuation of an X-ray beam depends on the energy of its photons and on the object along its propagation path.
-The two types of sources in X-ray imaging are polychromatic, emitting photons with a broad range of energies, and monochromatic, emitting essentially monoenergetic rays.
-Polychromatic X-ray sources, such as X-ray tubes, are the more common, whereas monochromatic sources arise mostly in synchrotron imaging, which has important applications \cite{hwu2017q,Newham2020SynchrotronRX,baba2013improving,voltolini2017emerging}, and is now becoming available in compact source implementations \cite{hornberger2019compact,bazzani2020bocxs}.
-Synchrotron imaging is well-modeled by the parallel- beam imaging geometry, so that the methods developed in this paper for this geometry are directly applicable to it.
+To account for the dependence on the energy spectrum the source, we consider the two types of sources: polychromatic (emitting photons with a broad range of energies), and monochromatic (emitting essentially monoenergetic rays).

-In our analysis, we assume a two-dimensional object $f$ illuminated by a parallel beam source.
-The fraction of attenuated photons per unit thickness of the object at each energy level is described by the energy-dependent linear attenuation coefficient \cite{huda2003review} $f_E(\textbf{x})$ of the object at position $\textbf{x} \in \mathbb{R}^2$ for source energy $E$.
-Then, the line-integral of $f_E$ at angle $\theta \in [0,2\pi)$, detector position $t \in \mathbb{R}$, and source energy $E$ can be written as
+Consider a 2D object with a parallel beam source.
+Denoting the energy-dependent linear attenuation coefficient \cite{huda2003review} of the object at source energy $E$ by $f_E(\textbf{x})$, its projection is